How to treat Urinary Tract Infections

 • Make sure to clean the anus and genitals right before and after sex.

-• Be sure to pee after you have sex to flush out any bacteria that traveled up the urethra and into the bladder.
+• Be sure to pee after you have sex to flush out any bacteria that travelled up the urethra and into the bladder.

 • Don’t wear tight clothing.